denislavmarinov/IT_Village/README.md

-# IT_Village
+# IT Village
 A web - game application

-This is a web application, in which you may a game via network whith people around the world.
+This is a web application, in which you may a play the favourite developer game - "IT Village".